 The Torque App lets you search codes online directly from the Android application.
 This is a great help.

 Sometimes the fault code is simple like an ABS fault, O2 sensor, or an engine service check light that needs to be reset.
-Torque app can do this.
+The torque app can do this.

 Converting Yamaha Fault Codes